-Join our panel at the Eden Project to discover how human activity affects the variety of life on Earth.
+Our panel at the Eden Project discussed how human activity affects the variety of life on Earth.

-Broadcaster Gillian Burke hosts a discussion to get to the bottom of your questions about biodiversity, what it means and why it’s so vital to have variety in species.
+Broadcaster Gillian Burke hosted a discussion to get to the bottom of your questions about biodiversity, what it means and why it’s so vital to have variety in species.

 Recent studies have shown that the populations of mammals, birds, fish, reptiles and amphibians have declined by 60% since 1970 and a fifth of the Amazon has disappeared in just 50 years.
 In the UK, the abundance of wildlife is falling, with the steepest losses happening in the last 10 years.

 What do these losses mean for humanity?
 What are the benefits of restoring nature and biodiversity?
 How can human societies flourish alongside thriving natural ecosystems?

 This event is part of You and the Planet, a series exploring global environmental issues with world-renowned speakers from science, business, politics and more.

 Watch the series live on YouTube and join the conversation at #YouAndThePlanet.

 Sebsebe Demissew is Professor of Plant Systematics and Biodiversity in Addis Ababa University and Executive Director of the Gullele Botanic Garden in Addis Ababa, Ethiopia.
 He served as the Leader of the Flora of Ethiopia and Eritrea between 1996 until its completion in 2009 in collaboration with Dr Inga Hedberg from the University of Uppsala in which 6000 species with 10% endemics are documented; the project involved 91 scientists from 17 countries.
 It is one of the few completed Floras in Africa.
 He is a Foreign Member of the Royal Society won the 2016 Kew International Medal.